mvolkmann/blog/src/rust.md

 Here is the previous code using this approach.
-We'll add a function to the module that is defined in a different source file than the one that defines the `Point2D` struct.
+We'll add a function to the module that is defined in a different source file than the one that defines the `Point2D` struct just to demonstrate using multiple files.

-The file `src/points/types.rs` can be identical to the file `src/points.rs` above.
-It defines the `Point2D` struct fields and methods.
+The file `src/points/types.rs` can be identical to the file `src/points.rs` above, defining the `Point2D` struct and it's associated function and method.

-The file `src/points/functions.rs` defines the function `distance` which returns the distance between two `Point2D` objects.
+The file `src/points/functions.rs` defines the function `distance_from_origin` which returns the distance from a `Point2D` object to the origin.
 Note that this is a plain function, not a method or associated function.

 ```rust